Azure/bicep-registry-modules/avm/res/search/search-service/README.md

 ### Example 2: _Deploying with a key vault reference to save secrets_

-This instance deploys the module saving adminkey secrets in a key vault.
+This instance deploys the module saving admin key secrets in a key vault.

 <details>